benfrick/docs-portfolio/src/doc/partner/authentication/use-partner-authentication.md

 Nike Authentication uses OAuth to perform consumer authentication, which uses access tokens rather than passwords.
 That means that your app or experience does not have to deal with handling Nike consumer passwords securely.

-After the consumer has successfully authenticated and given permission to your app to connect to their Nike account, you will get two tokens, an access token and a refresh token.
+After the consumer has successfully authenticated and given permission to your app to connect to their Nike account, you will get a temporary **consumer access token**.

+As a last step in the authentication process, you will exchange the consumer access token for an **access token** and a **refresh token**.
 You will pass the access token in subsequent calls to Nike APIs, which indicates that the consumer has given permission to your app or experience to make API calls on their behalf.

-Access tokens expire periodically.
+>TIP: Access tokens expire periodically.
 When your access token is about to expire, you request a new access token using the refresh token.

 Now let's go through some key terms related to Authentication.